 As the Plant is completed and has been in full commercial operation for over 92 months, Sembcorp Salalah is not exposed to any construction risk.
-Sembcorp Salalah also benefits from minimal operating risk as its operator, Sembcorp Salalah O&M, is a joint venture indirectly owned by two of the Project Sponsors, Sembcorp Utilities and OIC, creating an alignment of interests, which ensures that the Plant is operated efficiently.
+Sembcorp Salalah also benefits from minimal operating risk as its operator, Sembcorp Salalah O&M, is a joint venture indirectly owned by two of the Project Sponsors, Sembcorp Utilities and OIC, creating alignment of interests, which ensures that the Plant is operated efficiently.

-Sembcorp Salalah O&M is managed locally and benefits from the expertise of Sembcorp Utilities, a wholly-owned subsidiary under Sembcorp Industries.
-Sembcorp Industries is a leading provider of sustainable solutions.
-It has a balanced energy portfolio of 16.7GW, with 9.8GW of gross renewable energy capacity (including acquisitions pending completion) comprising solar, wind and energy storage globally.
+Sembcorp Salalah O&M is managed locally through Sembcorp Utilities, a wholly-owned subsidiary under Sembcorp Industries.
+Sembcorp Industries is a leading energy and urban solutions provider.
+It has a balanced energy portfolio of 21.0GW, with 13.5GW of gross renewable energy capacity (including acquisitions pending completion) globally.
 It also has gross water and wastewater treatment capacity of around 8.1 million cubic metres per day across Singapore, China, the UK, and the Middle East.
 Sembcorp Industries has an established track record of running similar plants, and holds a significant equity interest in the Project.